-The completion of the Private Placement has provided the Company with liquidity in the short-term and sufficient funding to complete the Phase 2b trial.
-The Company also has the ability to draw down on the ATM facility for funding.
-However, the Company will need to undertake additional equity offerings within the next 12 months in order to continue the development and commercialization of voclosporin for Lupus nephritis, including the funding of a Phase 3 program.
+The proceeds received from the ATM, warrant exercises and private placement have provided the Company with liquidity in the short-term and sufficient funding to complete the Phase 2b LN trial and continue the Phase 3 LN planning process.
+However, the Company will need to undertake substantial additional equity offerings within the next 12 months in order to continue the development and commercialization of voclosporin for LN, including the funding of the active patient portion of the Phase 3 program.